nomic-ai/gpt4all-datalake/README.md

 ### Architecture
 The core datalake architecture is a simple HTTP API (written in FastAPI) that ingests JSON in a fixed schema, performs some integrity checking and stores it.
 This JSON is transformed into storage efficient Arrow/Parquet files and stored in a target filesystem.
 A light-weight index of the entire parquet filesystem is maintained with DuckDB.
-Pa

 ### Open sourcing the data.
 Nomic AI will provide automatic snapshots of this raw parquet data.